 Both generators and facilities have certain requirements to report their waste activity.
 Each year, Illinois hazardous waste generators tell the Illinois EPA the amounts and kinds of hazardous waste they produced during the previous year.
 If in any month they generate 1,000 kilograms (2,200 pounds) or more of hazardous waste (or 1 kilogram of acutely hazardous waste) they must report where they have shipped the waste; generators of this quantity of waste are considered Large Quantity Generators (LQG).
 Generators indicate by code the types of wastes produced and the steps they took to manage these wastes.
 On-site generators who manage their own waste must also report.
 The

-forms and instructions for 2014 are now available.
+forms and instructions are now available.

 If some or all of these wastes were sent to commercial treatment, storage, and disposal facilities (TSDFs), that information and the identity of each receiving facility also is submitted.
 Illinois TSDFs report the types and quantities of wastes received from in-state and out-of-state generators; they also report the procedures they used to manage these wastes.
 Facilities who manage the waste from other companies must report all waste received.
 All large quantity generators must submit a $500 annual fee with their Annual Report, due March 1.
 Both fee and report are due from every site that meets the large quantity generator threshold in ANY one or more months.